Whether you need an easy dessert for spring or Rice Krispie treats for Easter, these Rice Krispie Nests are bound to be a hit! Fun and tasty!

 Grease a large muffin pan with non stick cooking spray.

-Heat your marshmallows and butter in a microwave safe bowl for 2 minutes or until your marshmallows get puffy and your butter is slightly melted.
+Empty your bag of marshmallows and butter into a large microwave-safe bowl.
+Heat them in the microwave for 2 minutes or until your marshmallows get puffy and your butter is slightly melted.
 Feel free to stir every 30 seconds if you’d like.

-Remove your bowl from the microwave and mix in your cereal.
+Remove your bowl from the microwave and mix your cereal into your melted marshmallow.
 Stir until the cereal is evenly coated.
 It will be sticky, but it should be!

-With a spoon, scoop your coated Rice Krispies into your greased muffin cups, pressing the center down to make a nest like shape.
-You can use a small juice glass to help with the shape, but it’s not necessary if you feel able to do it with your fingers.
+With a spoon, scoop your coated Rice Krispies marshmallow mixture into your greased muffin cups, pressing the center down to make a nest-like shape.
+You can use a small juice glass or the back of a spoon to help with the nest shapes, but it’s not necessary if you feel able to do it with your fingers.

 Freeze your pan for 15 minutes to help the marshmallow and Rice Krispies harden and retain their shape.